CybercentreCanada/assemblyline-service-netrep/README.md

 ## Sources

-When adding sources to the service, the expectation is that the response if a file containing a list of URIs separated by newlines.
+When adding sources to the service, the expectation is that the response is a file containing a list of URIs separated by newlines.